hasura/learn-graphql/tutorials/backend/backend-stack/tutorial-site/content/languages/go.md

 }
 ```

-In `action/action.go`, we create the handler:
+In `action/action.go`, we make the handler:

 ```go
 package action